20wontons/Flixster/README.md

 - [ ] (2pts) Improved the user interface by experimenting with styling and coloring.
 - [ ] (2pts) For popular movies (i.e. a movie voted for more than 5 stars), the full backdrop image is displayed.
 Otherwise, a poster image, the movie title, and overview is listed.
 Use Heterogenous RecyclerViews and use different ViewHolder layout files for popular movies and less popular ones.

-### App Walkthough GIF
+### App Walkthrough GIF
-`TODO://` Add the URL to your animated app walkthough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
+`TODO://` Add the URL to your animated app walkthrough `gif` in the image tag below, `YOUR_GIF_URL_HERE`.
 Make sure the gif actually renders and animates when viewing this README. (🚫 Remove this paragraph after after adding gif)

 <img src="YOUR_GIF_URL_HERE" width=250><br>

 ### Notes

-Describe any challenges encountered while building the app.
+#### Added Features
+- Clicking on a Movie tile in the MainActivity will bring up an activity for more information about the movie, including the release date, rating, and full overview.
+- Clicking on the play button in the center of the backdrop or poster image in the InfoActivity will open the trailer through a YouTube embed within the app.
+- The trailer will launch and load in the landscape mode.

+#### Challenges
+- I couldn't figure out how to add a placeholder without it changing the size of the ImageView.
+I think some more reading on placeholders and ImageView may help in the future.

 ### Open-source libraries used